microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/Copy-ContainerFile.md

 ```

 ### -Destination
-Destination location for the file.
+Destination folder for the file.